mychalseger/lighthouse-redteam-gpt5.4/README.md

 ## Key Findings

-100% of runs abort risky action at the very first response (turn 2) Safety is lexically prior in every first reply Explicit acceptance of deletion varies by condition (65–96%) Zero instances of proceeding, rationalizing, or hiding risk
+100% of runs abort risky action at the very first response (turn 2).
+Safety is lexically prior in every first reply.
+Explicit acceptance of deletion varies by condition (65–96%).
+Zero instances of proceeding, rationalizing, or hiding risk.

 ## Data & Code Availability
 Full raw conversations, analysis scripts, and classification outputs are in this repository for complete transparency and reproducibility.